Stability conditions for polarised varieties: -critical metrics on asymptotically -stable manifolds

 \subsubsection{Applying the quantitative inverse function theorem}

 We can now construct $Z$-critical K\"ahler metrics in the large volume limit, as well as their extremal analogue.
 We continue with the notation and hypotheses of the previous sections.

 \begin{theorem} Suppose $(X,L)$ admits a cscK metric $\omega$, and is a degeneration of a polarised manifold with discrete automorphism group.
-Then $(X,L)$ admits solutions $\tilde \omega_{\epsilon}$ to the equation where $\mft_{\epsilon}$ denotes the space of holomorphy potentials with respect to $\tilde \omega_{\epsilon}$.\end{theorem}
+Then $(X,L)$ admits solutions $\tilde \omega_{\epsilon}$ to the equation where $\mfk_{\epsilon}$ denotes the space of holomorphy potentials with respect to $\tilde \omega_{\epsilon}$.\end{theorem}

-The statement also holds $T$-equviariantly, in the sense that the solutions are $T$-invariant K\"ahler potentials.
-This result can be seen as proving the existence of the analogue of extremal $Z$-critical K\"ahler metrics.
-It is a straightforward consequence that $(X,L)$ admits $Z_{\epsilon}$-critical K\"ahler metrics if and only if the analogue of the Futaki invariant described in Corollary \ref{momentmap-stability} vanishes for all holomorphic vector fields.
+This result proves the existence of the analogue of extremal $Z$-critical K\"ahler metrics.
+It is a straightforward consequence that $(X,L)$ admits $Z_{\epsilon}$-critical K\"ahler metrics if and only if the analogue of the Futaki invariant described in Proposition \ref{slope-for-z} vanishes for all holomorphic vector fields.
 In the discrete automorphism group case this produces the following.

-\begin{corollary} Suppose $(X,L)$ has discrete automorphism group and admits a cscK metric $\omega$.
+\begin{corollary} Suppose $(X,L)$ has discrete automorphism group and admits a cscK metric.
 Then $(X,L)$ admits $Z_{\epsilon}$-critical K\"ahler metrics for all $\epsilon \ll 1.$ \end{corollary}

 To prove these results we will apply the quantitative implicit function theorem:

 \begin{theorem}\cite[Theorem 4.1]{bronnle} Let $G: B_1 \to B_2$ be a differentiable map between Banach spaces, whose derivative at $0 \in B_1$ is surjective with right inverse $P$.
 Let \begin{enumerate}[(i)] \item $\delta'$ be the radius of the closed ball in $B_1$ around the origin on which $G-dG$ is Lipschitz with Lipschitz constant $1/(2\|P\|)$, where we use the operator norm; \item $\delta = \delta'/(2\|P\|).$ \end{enumerate}